 - The right to have your creditworthiness assessed.

-- The right to be informed if your request for credit is rejected on the basis of existing information in a creditworthiness database, unless this is not in line with national data protection legislation.
+- The right to be informed if your request for credit is rejected on the basis of existing information in a creditworthiness database, unless this is prohibited by legislation.

 - The right to be informed about any changes to the borrowing rate.

-- The right to withdraw from an open-ended credit agreement.
+- The right to terminate an open-ended credit agreement.